megabyte-labs/gas-station/README.md

 pip3 install ansible-lint
 ```

 After ansible-lint is installed, you can see the ansible-lint errors by running `ansible-lint` in the root directory.
-Some of the errors are self-expanatory and easy to fix.
+Some of the errors are self-expanatory and simple to fix.
 Other errors might require testing and research.
 Tips on fixing the trickier errors are listed below.

 #### [208] File permissions unset or incorrect